alexandermjones/recipe_generator/README.md

 These models have been trained on the relevant datasets in the data folder.
 If you wish to train new models, call the function `train_model_on_data` in `recipes.py` on the relevant dataset.

+It is recommended to train models on `similar' recipes (as those split by meals are) as otherwise very unpalatable combinations can occur.

 ## Contributing
 Contributions are welcome, but please get in touch with me first